 When a product is defective, it must be proven by a technical expert who tests the product and ensures that it is dangerous when used as directed.

-If you or a loved one has been injured due a defective product, you may be able to seek monetary damages for disability, emotional distress, medical expenses now and in the future, loss of future earning capacity and pain and suffering.
-There are many areas for which you can be compensated, which is why you can expect us to work hard for you.
-Take the first step by calling 612-332-2000 or fill out our contact form for your free case evaluation.
+If you or a loved one has been injured due a defective product, you may be able to seek monetary damages for disability, emotional distress, medical expenses now and in the future, loss of future earning capacity, and pain and suffering.
+There are many areas for which you can be compensated, which is why you can expect our Minneapolis defective product attorney to work hard for you.